Radio Works Carolina Windom 80 up 65 feet for alternate receive

 170-Foot inverted L with 21 outside radials and 6 inside

-George, W8UVZ, pointed out that the connection to my cold water system may cause leaks
+George, W8UVZ, pointed out that the radial connection to my cold water system may interact

 Each indoor radial is either 40 or 50 feet long, depending on its location.
 The wire